cedadev/flight-pipeline/README.md

 ### 3. Push New Flights
 Run with command `flight-pipeline flight-update` with a filled in dirconfig file to push new records to the index.

-Or run with command `flight-pipeline flight-update --archive_path ../../ --flights_dir ../../ --add_mode y --update_mode n --update_id n`
+Or run with command `flight-pipeline flight-update --archive_path ../../ --new_flights_dir ../../`

-## Update Existing Flights
-Note: In case of repair or adjustment to existing records, the individual records can be updated in place.

-Run with command `python flight_update.py update <pyfile>`, where __pyfile__ is a python file containing an __update__ function that can be applied to each record in elasticsearch.

 ## STAC Template
 From the template, the following should be filled in: